2/13/2025

 Chief Financial Officer

-so we do have we do have a split context of the new rigs that are coming in which helps with the not getting cash trapped in country and secondly the government has made some changes to the central control to the exchange control rules that allow us a little bit more flexibility in transferring money out using our leasing mechanisms so all those things are converging and helping us clear cash much quicker than in the past
+So we do have split contracts for the new rigs that are coming in, which helps with not getting cash trapped in country.
+And secondly, the government has made some changes to the central control, to the exchange control rules that allow us a little bit more flexibility in transferring money out using our leasing mechanisms.
+So all those things are converging and helping us clear cash much quicker than in the past.

 speaker